Purdue-SoCET/fatfs-aft/README.md

             //would be good to check fr
             break;
         }
-        else printf("mkfs failed!\n");
+        else printf("mkfs failed\n");
         //error handle as you wish
     }
     ...your file code here
 ```
-Here, we try to mount the filesystem(assuming it exists) and FatF can tell us if it doesn't.
+Here, we try to mount the filesystem (assuming it exists) and FatF can tell us if it doesn't.
 If so, we can try to make a file system.
-Note that it takes quite a long time(minutes) to complete mkfs.
+Note that it takes quite a long time (minutes) to complete mkfs.
 If mount succeeds, you can then use any function supported by us and FatFs.
 ## Code Support
 There are many different file functions built into FatFs.
 If you successfully mounted the file system, all of these should work.
 The exception to this is timestamp functionality, which is not currently implemented.
 The AFT (as of writing this) does not have a real time clock.
 Therefore, timestamps for files written to/created by the AFT are not reliable.
 It would be possible to fill in a dummy time in ''get_fattime()'' but it is not currently implemented.
 ## Example Project